 - Place olive oil, onion, carrots, celery and garlic into a dutch oven or stock pot and cook on medium heat 10 minutes until the vegetables are softened.

-- Next, add the spices, beans, tomatoes and vinegar and bring to a boil.
+- Next, add the spices, vegetable broth, beans with their liquid, diced tomatoes and vinegar and bring to a boil.

 - Lower the heat, then add the spinach, and stir in to wilt, 2 minutes.
 Taste and adjust seasonings, (paprika and salt).